 Our curriculum covers the statutory requirements of the National Curriculum.
 It is a bespoke curriculum written by the team at Lytham Hall Park for the pupils of Lytham Hall Park.
-It has been created to meet the needs and interests of our pupils.
-It is a bespoke approach designed not only to engage and enthuse our pupils but also to help them make connections between subjects and to develop the skills they need to ensure they become independent and confident life long learners.
+It uses a connected approach and we teach half termly and termly connectors.
+The curriculum has been created to meet the needs and interests of our pupils.
+It is designed to not only engage and enthuse our pupils but also to help them make connections between subjects and to develop the skills and knowledge they need to ensure they become independent and confident life long learners.

 Reading at Lytham Hall Park